adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 # **getWidgetFormData**
 > byte[] getWidgetFormData(authorization, widgetId, xApiUser, xOnBehalfOfUser)

-Retrieves data entered by the user into interactive form fields at the time they signed the widget
+Retrieves data entered by the user into interactive form fields at the time they signed the web form

 CSV file stream containing form data information